-When a tomato plant wilts, it can leave a gardener scratching their heads, particularly if the tomato plant leaves wilting happened quickly, seemingly overnight.
-This happening leaves many wondering “my tomato plants are wilting, why?”
+When a tomato plant wilts, it can leave gardeners scratching their heads, particularly if the tomato plant's wilting happened quickly, seemingly overnight.
+This leaves many seeking answer to "why my tomato plants are wilting."
 Let's take a look at the possible reasons for wilting tomato plants.

 Another fungal wilt of tomatoes is Southern Blight.
 This fungus can be identified by the appearance of white mold on the soil around the base of the plant, in addition to the rapid wilting of the plant.

 If your tomatoes are wilting and the leaves also have purple or brown spots, the tomato plants may have a virus called spotted wilt.
 As with the fungi listed above, there is no treatment and the wilting tomato plants should be removed from the garden as soon as possible.
-And, again, you will not be able to plant tomatoes there for at least a year.
+And, again, you will not be able to plant tomatoes in that area for at least a year.